vanessaxuuan/tp/docs/UserGuide.md

 ## Introduction

-TACH is a desktop app that helps Computer Science (CS) Teaching Assistants (TAs) tutoring multiple tutorial groups by **managing their students in an organised manner**.
+TACH is a desktop app that helps Computer Science (CS) Teaching Assistants (TAs) from National University of Singapore (NUS) who tutors multiple tutorial groups by **managing their students in an organised manner**.

 TAs can **add, edit and delete** students and their tutorial groups from their list easily.